babelouest/rhonabwy/API.md

 #### Compressed payload

 The header value `"zip":"DEF"` is used to specify if the JWS payload is compressed using [ZIP/Deflate](https://tools.ietf.org/html/rfc7516#section-4.1.3) algorithm.
-Rhonabwy will automatically compress or decompress the decrypted payload during encryption or decryption process.
+Rhonabwy will automatically compress or decompress the decrypted payload during serialization or parse process.

 ### Unsecured JWS